-- The ways that these oppressive forces play out in and around schools today
+- How these oppressive forces affect schools and communities today

 Why Choose Our Program?

-- Diverse faculty with a deep understanding of racial and social justice
+- Diverse faculty with deep understandings of racial and social justice

 - Diverse student body from a wide range of educational and community backgrounds

-- Unique dual focus linking education and the wider urban community
+- Unique focus combining education and community contexts

 Lower Tuition Option for Online Out of State Students